 Whether Jesus "rejoiced in the Spirit" by praying or singing in tongues is open to personal interpretation.
 However, it is reasonable to consider that Jesus rejoiced in a heavenly tongue based on this verse.
 I'll leave it for you to decide.

-While there's no clear-cut evidence of Jesus praying in tongues, Scriptures hint of the possibility that He did after the Holy Spirit had descended upon Him, following His water baptism by John.
+While there's no clear-cut evidence of Jesus praying in tongues after the Holy Spirit had descended upon Him, following His water baptism, Scriptures hint of the possibility.

 Jesus lived with human needs and experiences.
 He prayed and relied on the fullness of Holy Spirit to fulfill His mission.
 The same Holy Spirit that descended upon Him is the same Holy Spirit that He sent to us.